Ever wondered what a heuristic evaluation is?

 If you’d like to learn more about UX design principles, sign up for free UX design email short course.
 You’ll get a daily email with useful exercises and tips to get you started.
 I’m also including a couple of links I found useful, maybe you will too.

-Usability Checklist - A basic checklist for catching common usability problems before user testing from Stay In Tech
+- Usability Checklist: A basic checklist for catching common usability problems.

 What You Should Do Now